L2jLiga/grunt-webfonts/README.md

 ## CSS Preprocessors Caveats

 You can change CSS file syntax using `stylesheet` option (see above).
-It change file extension (so you can specify any) with some tweaks.
-Replace all comments with single line comments (which will be removed after compilation).
+It changes file extension (so you can specify any) with some tweaks.
+Replace all comments with single-line comments (which will be removed after compilation).

 ### Dynamic font-path
-You can enable the `fontPathVariables` in combination with `relativeFontPath` to create a overridable font-path.
+You can enable the `fontPathVariables` in combination with `relativeFontPath` to create an overridable font-path.

 For example scss:
 ```scss